NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   .. [#] LoadType choices are "heating", "cooling", "hot water", "clothes dryer", "dishwasher", "range/oven", "mech vent", "permanent spa heater", "permanent spa pump", "pool heater", "pool pump", "well pump", "electric vehicle charging", "lighting", "kitchen", "laundry", and "other".
   .. [#] If PowerRating not provided, then :ref:`panels_default` are used based on Voltage and properties of systems referenced by AttachedToSystem.
+         If no corresponding Voltage is specified, the other Voltage classification will be used.
   .. [#] Voltage choices are "120" or "240".
   .. [#] If Voltage not provided, defaults as follows: